Sildenafil (as citrate)

 Tell your doctor if:

-You have any allergies to any other medicines or any other substances such as foods, preservatives or dyes.
+You have any allergies to any other medicines or any other substances such as foods,

 You have previously had sudden loss of eyesight in one or both eyes.